The Sword in the Stone (1963 film): Critical reception

 The Sword in the Stone received mixed reviews from critics, who thought that its humor failed to balance out a "thin narrative".
-Gene Arneel of Variety wrote that the film "demonstrates anew the magic of the Disney animators and imagination in character creation ...
+Gene Arneel of Variety wrote that the film "demonstrates anew the magic of the Disney animators and imagination in character creation...
 But one might wish for a script which stayed more with the basic story line rather than taking so many twists and turns which have little bearing on the tale about King Arthur as a lad."
 Bosley Crowther of The New York Times praised the film, claiming it is "an eye-filling package of rollicking fun and thoughtful common sense.
 The humor sparkles with real, knowing sophistication — meaning for all ages — and some of the characters on the fifth-century landscape of Old England are Disney pips."
 Philip K. Scheuer, reviewing for the Los Angeles Times, described the film as "more intimate than usual with a somewhat smaller cast of characters—animal as well as human.
 Otherwise, the youngsters should find it par the usual Disney cartoon course.
 It may not be exactly what T. H. White had in mind when he wrote this third of his sophisticated trilogy about King Arthur, but it's a good [bit] livelier than the stage Camelot derived from another third."
+William Thomas of Empire Magazine gave the film 3 stars out of 5, and said "It feels older than contemporary Disney work due to flat, creaky animation.
+The story still has resonance for kids, though."